Meet the Faculty

 Emily Rodriguez has been involved in Montessori since the age of 2.5.
 Her grandmother; Adeline, opened one of the first Montessori schools in Wisconsin back in the 1960s, and her father was head of school for over 23 years at a Montessori school.

-Emily received a Bachelor’s degree in Psychology from UW-Milwaukee, Montessori credentials in Elementary I and II from an American Montessori Society approved training program and Orton-Gillingham training for reading intervention.
-She is a certified Applied Behavior Analysis, trained in transgender education, responsive trauma, school safety protocols, and by Children’s Hospital of Wisconsin in Diabetes management as an effort to aid and serve students with Diabetes.
-She is currently working to complete her Master's degree in Educational Leadership through UW-Milwaukee.
-Emily has been an age 6-9 teacher for 5 years and enjoys helping her students unlock their full potential.
+Emily received a Bachelor’s degree in Psychology from UW-Milwaukee, Montessori credentials in Elementary I and II from an American Montessori Society approved training program and a Masters Degree in Administrative Leadership from Concordia University.
+She is a certified Applied Behavior Analyst, an Orton-Gillingham trained reading intervention, a Crisis Intervention and Prevention certified trainer, trained in transgender education, responsive trauma, school safety protocols, and by Children’s Hospital of Wisconsin in Diabetes management as an effort to aid and serve students with Diabetes.
+Emily has taught ages 6-9 and enjoys helping her students unlock their full potential.

-Due to Emily’s passion, love of her family, and desire to honor her grandmother's legacy, she decided it was time to open a school of her own.
-She believes that high-quality education should be accessible to all children and families regardless of race, religion, gender, sexual orientation, or socioeconomic status.
-Though Emily knows there is a long road ahead to bring social justice into education, she is dedicated to her mission and excited to take this first step by opening Adeline Montessori.
+Due to Emily’s passion, love of her family, and desire to honor her grandmother’s legacy, she decided to open Adeline Montessori School.
+She believes that high-quality education should be accessible to all children and families regardless of race, religion, gender, sexual orientation, or socioeconomic status and disability.
+Though Emily knows there is a long road ahead to bring social justice into education, she is dedicated to her mission.

 Contact Emily: erodriguez@adelinemontessori.com